 But that’s not all it takes to eliminate distractions.

-You should allocate time blocks for things like emails and other repetitive tasks.
+You should allocate time blocks for things like emails and other repetitive activities.
 These time blocks should ideally live outside your 1-3-5 schedule.
 Then, block email notifications and use tools that will help you filter out unnecessary incoming emails.

 Final Thoughts